 - As California faces one of the driest years on record, diversifying our water supply will allow us to stretch our essential drinking water in times of drought or during emergencies.

 - The SFPUC has been studying and monitoring the quality of our groundwater basin for more than a decade as we prepare to bring this reliable local source back into our supply.

-- Once groundwater is blended with our Hetch Hetchy water, our drinking water will continue to be some of the highest quality water in the nation.
+- Once our groundwater is blended with our regional water supply, our drinking water will continue to be some of the highest quality water in the nation.